 Ilot Queyries will be completed in mid-2019 and is part of MVRDV’s ongoing projects in France including collective housing in Rennes, a brownfield generation masterplan in Caen and urban shopping mall transformations in Paris and Lyon.

-Design team: Winy Maas, Jacob van Rijs.
-Nathalie de Vries with Jeroen Zuidgeest, Nils Christa, Marie Saladin, Thomas Boerendonk, Roxana Aaron, Marco Gazzola, Adam Mierzwa, Florian
+Design team: Winy Maas, Jeroen Zuidgeest with Nils Christa, Marie Saladin, Thomas Boerendonk, Roxana Aaron, Marco Gazzola, Adam Mierzwa, Florian Hoanen and Antoine Ceunebroucke

 Landscape Design: Sabine Haristoy